mlcommons/croissant/docs/croissant-spec.md

       <a href="https://www.wikidata.org/wiki/Q48277">wd:Q48277</a><br>
       (gender)
     </td>
     <td>Describes a Field or a RecordSet whose values are indicative of someone’s gender.
 This could be used for instance by RAI frameworks and tools to flag possible biases in the data.
 Values for this RecordSet can be associated with specific gender URLs (eg: <a href="https://www.wikidata.org/wiki/Q6581097">wd:Q6581097</a>, <a href="https://www.wikidata.org/wiki/Q6581072">wd:Q6581072</a>, etc.).
-Refer to the “Typed RecordSets > Enumerations” section for an example.</td>
+Refer to the "Typed RecordSets > Enumerations" section for an example.</td>
   </tr>
 </table>